SarahNsereko/SarahNsereko/README.md

-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning web programming
 - 👯 I’m looking to collaborate on Networking, CyberSecurity and Java development
 - 📫 How to reach me: sarahnsereko59@gmail.com